epakravan/waxapp/README.md

 # David's T1T T-Shirt Tracker 🎯👕

-A fun webapp to log and visualize when David wears his t1t t-shirt on Zoom calls.
+A collaborative webapp where everyone can log and visualize when David wears his t1t t-shirt on Zoom calls.
+Multiple users can track entries together with real-time updates!

 ## Features

+### 🚀 Collaborative Tracking
+- **Shared Data**: All users see the same data in real-time
+- **Multi-User Support**: Multiple people can log entries simultaneously
+- **Auto-Refresh**: Updates every 30 seconds to show other users' changes
+- **Connection Status**: Visual indicator showing online/offline status
+- **User Attribution**: Tracks which browser/user made each entry

 ### 📝 Logging
-- Easy date selection (defaults to today)
+- Easy date selection (defaults to today in Pacific Time)
 - Optional notes for each entry (meeting type, context, etc.)
 - One-click logging with visual feedback
 - Quick logging directly from calendar clicks
+- Real-time updates across all connected users

 ### 📊 Statistics
 - **Total T-Shirt Days**: Total count of logged days